-The goal of this study is to compare the performance of MyDay (Lens A), a SiHy DD lens from CooperVision Inc., which has successfully been established on the market with B+L INFUSE (Lens B), a DD SiHy lens recently launched by Bausch+Lomb Inc.
+As new lenses come to market it is of interest to compare the performance of the new product to the performance of established products.
+The goal of this study is to compare the performance of Biofinity Energys (Lens A), a SiHy monthly replacement lens from CooperVision Inc., which has successfully been established on the market with TOTAL30 (Lens B), a SiHy monthly replacement lens recently launched by Alcon Inc.